Thought for the day: Very simple pictures may sometimes lead to surprisingly deep discoveries.

 I notice that four copies of the triangular overlap fit into the larger square.

-I wonder how the other lengths and areas would change if the side length of the smaller square were 2.
+I wonder how the other lengths and areas would change if the side length of the smaller square were 2 (or some other number).

 I wonder what would happen if I made a picture like this beginning with a non-square rectangle.